Ukulele World is reader supported. If you purchase using a link on this site, we may get an affiliate commission. There’s no extra cost to you.

 - The fingerboard has a plastic feel

 The Enya EUT-M6 isn’t just a clear-sounding tenor ukulele that offers an ear-filling warm tone, but it’s also a piece of art!
 I appreciated the soundboard’s real mahogany tonewood and the perfectly-sliced cutaway, which gave me the freedom to convey more dynamics in my playing.
+A uke that any ukulele player would love.

 3. Luna Tattoo – Best Playability

-Alongside the Kala KA-KTG, the Luna Tattoo is another tenor ukulele that lets us embark on a cruise to Hawaii.
+The Luna Tattoo is another tenor ukulele that lets us embark on a cruise to Hawaii.
 The soundboard has Hawaiian ornamentation carved into it, symbolizing longevity and continuity, which was just what I expected from this masterpiece!

 One look at the fingerboard and the matte black surface will give you a hint of walnut, and it’s true!
-That’s the reason why the Luna Tattoo is an easy to play tenor ukulele.
+That’s the reason why the Luna Tattoo is an easy to play instrument.
 I owe too much to this walnut fingerboard for helping me conduct chord progressions like a breeze.

 I like how Luna stamps a final touch on the walnut with the shark’s teeth inlays to help me remember positions and fret numbers—another testimonial for Hawaiian aesthetics!
 Fortunately, we also have a walnut bridge.
 Bridges made of real tonewood are bound to keep the tuning intact.

 Now, let’s see whether the perfect intonation recipe applies to this tenor ukulele.
 First off, the tuning machines have open gears, leaving the pegs prone to corrosion.
-While the pre-installed strings never slipped out of tune with me, this tenor ukulele took a while to stay in tune when I restrung it with a new set of Aquila Nylgut strings.
+While the pre-installed strings never slipped out of tune with me, this instrument took a while to stay in tune when I restrung it with a new set of Aquila Nylgut strings.

 I found out that the Aquila strings had to adapt to the plastic nut and saddle—if it weren’t for them, this tenor ukulele would’ve been a masterpiece of craftsmanship.
 Still, I do love the satin gig bag that Luna includes!

-- Solid mahogany tenor body
+- Solid wood mahogany tenor body

 - Mid-range sound